SenseLogic/NEBULA/README.md

 ## Limitations

-*   E57 file format support is partial.
+*   Incomplete support of the E57 file format.

 ## Version